npm/policies/privacy.md

 # npm Privacy Policy

-We track data about users of the npm website and the npm public registry.
+We track data about users of the npm website, the npm public registry and any other services we may offer from time to time.

 This page tells you what we track, and what we do with it.